-Christopher Paparella is a partner at Hughes Hubbard & Reed in New York.
-He concentrates on international arbitration and financial services litigation.
-He has represented clients in international and domestic arbitrations in New York, London, Mexico City, Paris, Amsterdam and elsewhere.
+Chris Paparella concentrates on international arbitration and financial services litigation.
+He has represented clients in international and domestic arbitrations in New York, London, Mexico City, Paris, Amsterdam, and elsewhere.
 Mr. Paparella has developed particular familiarity and skill in the energy and process industries, and has represented participants in offshore and onshore oil and gas production facilities, as well as a variety of downstream process plants and other facilities.
-He has also represented financial institution clients in federal and state court litigation and arbitration involving mortgage-backed securities, securities fraud, lender liability and foreign exchange transactions.
-Mr. Paparella has been ranked by Chambers USA, Chambers Global and The Legal 500 as one of the leading international arbitration lawyers in the United States.
+Mr. Paparella has been ranked by Chambers USA, Chambers Global and Legal 500 as one of the leading international arbitration lawyers in the United States.